ICTU/zap2docker-auth-weekly/README.md

 # Limitations
 Since this authentication solution uses webdriver and a browser a custom image is needed to meet these requirements.

-# Todo
-* Backwards compatibility commandline parameters before merging to master
-* Update webdriver and firefox to latest version in Dockerfile